Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Simulations

 \subsection{Importance Sampling}

-The next experiment finds good robust policies from data.
-The CP gathers data under the policy $\pi^*$ optimal for the pre-dropout system $W = \mathbf{1}$ (or a near-optimal policy), and then uses the proposed policy IS method to evaluate the candidate robust policy.
-Figure \ref{fig:need is} demonstrates this technique; in this example, evaluating the candidate policy via direct testing leads to a 36\% loss in value on the existing system.
+The next experiment looked at estimating robust policies from data.
+The CP gathered data under $\pi^*$ optimal for $W = \mathbf{1}$, and then used the proposed policy IS method to evaluate a candidate robust policy.
+The policy IS routine was implemented with a first-visit doubly \bluetoo{robust} estimator \cite{jiang2016doubly}, $|D|=100$, $H=500$, and $H_{\mu} = 5000$.
+The results are in Figure \ref{fig:need is}.

-Figure \ref{fig:need is} also demonstrates how the proposed policy IS method can be used to estimate candidate robust policies.
-The policy IS routine was implemented with a first-visit doubly roust estimator \cite{jiang2016doubly}, $|D|=100$, $H=500$, and $H_{\mu} = 5000$.
-The horizontal dashed line shows the true value of the policy normalized to one, and the solid green horizontal line shows the estimated value of the same policy as found by the described policy IS routine.
+The results demonstrate how the candidate robust policy can be estimated accurately.
+The results are compared to the pre-dropout system to show that the robust value can be estimated while controlling the existing system with its optimal policy.
+The horizontal dashed line shows the true value of the policy normalized to one, and the solid green horizontal line shows the estimated value of the same policy as found by the policy IS routine.
 The vertical red line shows that if the candidate policy was evaluated by directly controlling the existing system and observing the sample return, then 300 time steps would be needed to reach 95\% of the true value.

-This experiment demonstrates that the policy IS routine can be used to accurately evaluate candidate robust policies in the model-free setting while preserving good performance for the existing system.
 Works such as \cite{thomas2015high} have investigated how to perform the policy search and improvement steps.